-Sinks used for radiological work must be labeled as such and in accordance with the requirements set forth in the University's Radiation Safety Manual.
-28. Chemical Fume Hood-Low Flow Warning The face velocity for chemical fume hoods should be adequate for the materials used.
+NOTICE DO NOT DISPOSE OF OR POUR ANY MATERIAL OR CHEMICAL DOWN ANY DRAIN Sinks used for radiological work must be labeled as such and in accordance with the requirements set forth in the University's Radiation Safety Manual.
+29. Chemical Fume Hood-Low Flow Warning The face velocity for chemical fume hoods should be adequate for the materials used.
 Generally, face velocities are acceptable between 80 and 120 feet per minute (FPM).
 Some hoods have a local alarm to alert workers of low flow conditions and direct reading velocity gauges.
 All fumes hoods must have some device indicating airflow.
 This need not be a quantitative device and can be as simple as a light piece of paper or tape attached to the sash that indicates that air is flowing into the hood.
-29. Chemical Fume Hood-Out of Service

-Report fume hood repairs or damage to facilities and EHS immediately and stop using your hood if you hear an alarm or suspect a malfunction.
+30. Chemical Fume Hood- Out of Service Report fume hood repairs or damage to facilities and EH&S immediately and stop using your hood if you hear an alarm or suspect a malfunction.
 Hood sash should be present and functional.
 No unapproved modifications should have been performed to the hood.
-30. Chemical Fume Hood Inspection-Past Due Chemical fume hoods must be inspected and tested by Facility management annually, to ensure proper function.
-Following inspection and testing, an EHS sticker should be posted with the date of the most recent test.
+31. Chemical Fume Hood Inspection- Past Due Chemical fume hoods must be inspected and tested by Facility management annually, to ensure proper function.
+Following inspection and testing, an EHS sticker should be posted with the date and expiration date of the test.
 Every 5 years the hood should be ASHRAE certified.
-An ASHRAE certification sticker should also be posted on the hood.
-31. Chemical Fume Hood Issues Identified All fumes hoods must have some device indicating airflow.
+An ASHRAE certification sticker should also be posted on the hood next to the EHS sticker.

+32. Chemical Fume Hood Issues Identified All fumes hoods must have some device indicating airflow.
 This need not be a quantitative device and can be as simple as a light piece of paper or tape attached to the sash that indicates that air is flowing into the hood.
 Excessive chemical containers or equipment should not be stored in the hood, particularly near the back of the hooded enclosure.
 These can impede the flow of air through the hood and can compromise the function of the fume hood.
 Below is an example of inappropriate use of fume hood.